kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Pre-Code-Slush

-During this period your job is to make sure that all issues and PRs which are related to features for the upcoming release have reasonable labels.
+During this period your job is to make sure that all issues and PRs which are related to bugfixes for the upcoming release have reasonable labels.
 While you may have been doing that some earlier, now you have a deadline.
-From the beginning of Code Slush every feature issue or PR should be linked to the milestone.
+From the beginning of Code Slush every bug issue or PR should be linked to the milestone.
 Specifically:

-* each Feature issue should have a milestone, kind, and sig.
+* each issue should have a milestone, kind, and sig.
-* PRs linked to these feature issues should have the same labels (and milestone)
+* PRs linked to these issues should have the same labels (and milestone)
 * priority should be important-soon or critical-urgent

 If issues do not match the above, you should comment and urge the SIGs to fix them, or even fix some labels yourself (particularly kind and sig).